61%

 Pared-down MVP:

-• Work was started roughly 4-5 months after the MVP due to turnover and leadership strategy shifts.
+• Work began roughly 4-5 months after the MVP due to turnover and leadership strategy shifts.

-• Once the work began, developer time was limited, and the filters were deprioritized.
+• At that time developer resources were limited, and the filters were deprioritized.

-• Work was started roughly 4-5 months after the MVP due to turnover and leadership strategy shifts.
+• Work began roughly 4-5 months after the MVP due to turnover and leadership strategy shifts.

-• Once the work began, developer time was limited, and the filters were deprioritized.
+• At that time developer resources were limited, and the filters were deprioritized.

 Final MVP version released to production